evmos/evmos/README.md

 ## Quick Start

-To learn how the Hazlor works from a high-level perspective, go to the [Introduction](https://hazlor.dev/intro/overview.html) section from the documentation.
+To learn how the Hazlor Smart Chain works from a high-level perspective, go to the [Introduction](https://hazlor.dev/intro/overview.html) section from the documentation.
 You can also check the instructions to [Run a Node](https://hazlor.dev/quickstart/run_node.html).

 ## Community